-There is overlap between TB and COVID-19 symptoms.
+Although the presentation of COVID-19 among PLHIV is unknown, there is significant overlap between TB and COVID-19 symptoms.
 PLHIV who present with fever, cough, shortness of breath or difficulty breathing should be referred for concurrent testing for both TB and COVID-19 based on national guidelines.
 Countries should follow WHO guidance on laboratory testing for COVID-19 found here.